Novella Jewell Trott: Career

 Early on, Trott showed an inclination towards literature, and she had intended to make teaching her profession.
 During a visit to Boston, she was invited to take a position as proofreader in a prominent publishing house.
 There, she had her introduction to the work which she was afterwards to adopt as a profession.
 A sudden illness compelled her to give up her position and, upon her recovery, she resumed her original plans and taught successfully for several years.
 The five following years were devoted to the care of her invalid mother, after which circumstances allowed for her return to literary life.

 In 1881, she began working for the publishing establishment of E. C. Allen, in Augusta, Maine, where she soon worked her way to a position upon the editorial staff.
 She became sole editor of the Practical Housekeeper and Daughters of America.
 From 1883, she performed all branches of editorial work, selecting, compiling, condensing, revising, writing from month to month editorial, critical and literary articles, reading a large number of manuscripts and conducting the extensive correspondence of her office.
 She was appointed one of seven women of national reputation to represent the press department of the Queen Isabella Association in the World's Columbian Exposition, in Chicago, in 1893.
 In the following year, she was associated with W. H. Gannett, in Augusta, Maine, as assistant editor and proofreader.

 Death

-She died May 29, 1929, in Woolwich, and was buried at the city's Riverside Cemetery.
+Novella Jewell Trott died May 29, 1929, in Woolwich, and was buried at the city's Riverside Cemetery.
 Her parents were buried there, too.